 James M. Liggett was 20 years old when he left this life in Ireland behind with his two brothers.
 The trip across the Atlantic Ocean to Philadelphia may have been as long as 10 weeks.
 This was a popular port for Scotch-Irish immigrants and the state is still home to many Liggetts.
 Perhaps James made contact with the Liggetts who came to Pennsylvania in 1734.
 They were from Perthshire, Scotland by way of County Armagh, and settled in York County, Pennsylvania.
 John Ligget, a blacksmith, lived in and owned land in Windsor Township.
 John and his brother, George, owned adjoining tracts of land.
 Border Settlers of N.W.
 Virginia, describes a George Legit and other men being killed in 1791 by a band of Indians led by Tecumseh along the Ohio River, “George Legit was pursued for nearly two miles, overtaken and killed.”

-Anna Liggett Johnson recalls hearing that James Liggett and his two brothers “each went in a different direction after coming to America and never reunited.
-Other two may have gone to Ohio and Louisiana.”
-After being in America for four years, James married Jane M. F. McCarty in Philadelphia in 1836.
-Jane was also from Ireland.
-James was 24 and Jane was 20.
+Jane was also from Ireland and four years younger than James.
+The year was 1836: James was 24 and Jane was 20.
 Liggett descendants recall being told they were from County Cork and so it is likely that Jane McCarty, which is a variation of MacCarthy, is the one from County Cork where the MacCarthy clan was involved in many of the major events of Ireland.